 It’s fair to say that walking is one of the best ways to explore the Cotswolds.
-Get out, enjoy the fresh air whilst getting a ‘behind the scenes’ look at this famous countryside.
+Get out, enjoy the fresh air whilst getting ‘behind the scenes’ views across the surrounding countryside.

-Walking in the Cotswolds provides a wealth of choices with gentle strolls, hilly hikes and a variety of circular walks, including many level, stile-free walks for wheelchairs and easy access.
+There are many options for walking in Cotswolds scenery – gentle strolls, hilly hikes and a variety of circular walks including level, stile-free walks for wheelchairs and easy access.

-There are literally hundreds of miles of footpaths and walking routes that criss-cross this beautiful landscape.
-If you’ve got the time, we can think of no better way of exploring and getting some exercise while you’re at it.
+There are literally hundreds of miles of footpaths and walking routes that crisscross this green and beautiful landscape.
+If you’ve got the time, we can think of no better way to explore and get some exercise while you’re at it.

-For example you could consider completing all or part of the Cotswolds Way.
-This beautiful 102-mile route takes in some of the Cotswolds’ best scenery.
-Take in sweeping views, historic monuments and picturesque villages, all along the way.
+You could consider completing all or part of the Cotswolds Way.
+This beautiful 102-mile route takes in some of the Cotswolds’ best scenery and is just one of many walks in the Cotswolds.
+Marvel at the sweeping views, historic monuments and picturesque villages with their honey coloured stone built cottages, all along the way.

-This is just one of thousands of miles of footpaths and bridleways along rolling hills, the dramatic escarpment and winding river valleys.
-This Area of Outstanding Natural Beauty can truly be considered a walker’s paradise.
+This is just one of thousands of miles of walks in the Cotswolds, made up of footpaths and bridleways along the dramatic escarpment and through winding river valleys.
+This Area of Outstanding Natural Beauty is truly a walker’s paradise.

-There are many ways to enjoy walking in the Cotswolds, depending on your own ability, interest and how adventurous you are.
+There are many ways to enjoy walking in the Cotswolds, depending on your own ability and how adventurous you are.
 You could venture out on your own with a map and compass or with the help of circular route guides.

 You might prefer to join the company of a walking group or guided walks leader.
-If you prefer the idea of walking with others, you could join one of the hundreds of guided walks that take place across the Cotswolds.
+If you prefer the idea of walking with others, try joining one of the hundreds of guided walks that take place across the Cotswolds (Covid-19 restrictions notwithstanding).